barbagroup/snake-repro/reviewers.md

 > 3- There is not any significant investigation of the uncertainty from readily identifiable sources as part of the work.
 Does one basic code, or modeling aspect dominate the uncertainty and/or variation in the answer?
 This might go great lengths to differentiate each of the approaches taken in solving the problem.

+See response to comment 10.

 > 4- UQ and V&V are never complete, but it can be adequate and fit to purpose.
 It is not clear that adequacy has been met in the case of the work presented in the paper.
 On the other hand UQ-V&V would not blunt many of the issues exposed in the tale being told.

+See response to comment 10.

 > 5- One of the key reasons to write your own CFD code is the depth of expertise and understanding that it endows upon those that undertake the endeavor.
 Often those who uses a “canned” code simply possess are far too superficial understanding of how the simulation works, and where errors and biases enter into the results.

+Does not need a response.

 > 6- I wouldn’t use the term “discretization meshes” but rather a “mesh to use for discretization”.